Henry-Cheng/CodingPractice/README.md

 #### [LC] 543.
 Diameter of Binary Tree
 https://leetcode.com/problems/diameter-of-binary-tree/

+It is similar like "124.
+Binary Tree Maximum Path Sum".

 Be careful that the longest path may not pass the root.
 e.g.
 ```